aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->3: if True
                  ^

+    You wrote a statement beginning with
-    Python expected a colon at the position indicated.
+    `if` but forgot to add a colon `:` at the end.

 Missing colon - while